Ron Fairly: Early life and college career

 Fairly was born in Macon, Georgia, but when he was three months old his family moved to Long Beach, California, where he grew up and attended Jordan High School.
-Fairly played varsity baseball for USC Trojans baseball at the University of Southern California in 1958, coached by Rod Dedeaux, and made the most of it.
-He hit .348 with team highs of nine home runs and 67 RBI while lettering as a sophomore center fielder as the Trojans won USC's second College World Series championship.
-There he was a teammate of future Major League general manager Pat Gillick.
+Fairly played one season college baseball for USC Trojans baseball team in 1958, coached by Rod Dedeaux.
+He hit .348 with team highs of nine home runs and 67 RBI as a sophomore center fielder as the Trojans won USC's second College World Series championship.
+There he was a teammate of future major league general manager Pat Gillick.
 An All-District 8 selection that season, Fairly was signed by the Los Angeles Dodgers as an amateur free agent.
 After two brief minor league stops, he made the big club late in September 1958.

+Fairly and four USC teammates played the 1957 season for the Edmonton Eskimos owned by John Ducey.
+The team won the Western Canada Baseball League championship, the Canadian amateur championship, and placed second to Japan at the 1957 Global Series in Detroit.

 Professional career

 A competitive player and highly disciplined hitter, Fairly had a short and compact swing with occasional power to all fields.
 With his glove, he was a competent first baseman as well as at all three outfield positions, being best suited for right field.
 His talents were overshadowed by a notorious lack of speed.
-He is the second in Major League Baseball (the first being Stan Musial) to play 1000 games or more in both the outfield and the infield.
-Fairly played 21 seasons of Major League Baseball, 12 of them with the Los Angeles Dodgers, where he won three World Series titles.
-In 2,442 career games, Fairly had 1,913 hits, a .266 batting average with 215 home runs and 1044 RBI, while walking 1052 times compared to only 877 strikeouts.
+He is the second in Major League Baseball (MLB) history, following Stan Musial, to play 1,000 games or more in both the outfield and the infield.
+Fairly played 21 seasons of (MLB), 12 of them with the Los Angeles Dodgers, where he won three World Series titles.
+In 2,442 career games, Fairly had 1,913 hits, a .266 batting average with 215 home runs and 1,044 RBI, while walking 1,052 times compared to only 877 strikeouts.
 He posted a career .990 fielding percentage.
 Fairly played in four World Series, appearing in 20 games, hitting .300 with 2 home runs and 6 RBI, all with the Los Angeles Dodgers.
 His career home run total is the most in major league history for a player without a 20-home run season.
 Of the top 100 players in terms of games played in a career, he is the only one with fewer than 2,000 hits.